 His surgery is related to an attack by a neighbor at his Kentucky home in 2017.
 Mr. Paul has filed a civil suit against the neighbor seeking compensation for physical pain and mental suffering.

-Dr. Robert Bendavid has answered many questions from Mesh News Desk readers about hernia repair.
+The late Dr. Robert Bendavid was a regular on Mesh News Desk answering questions from readers about hernia repair.

 TheHerniaLetter.org discusses the vigorous debate between mesh and non-mesh repairs.
 Dr. Bendavid in this discussion, counters the assurances by the AHS (American Hernia Society) about the safety of mesh.
 His comments are in the bold.